ironjr/himawaripy/README.md

   -o OFFSET, --offset OFFSET
                         UTC time offset in hours, must be less than or equal to +10
+  --screen-ratio SCREEN_RATIO
+                        specify the screen ratio to crop the output image, format example: '16:9'
+  -t TILES, --tiles TILES
+                        specify the coordinate of the box to be fetched in xyxy format
   -l {4,8,16,20}, --level {4,8,16,20}
                         increases the quality (and the size) of each tile. possible values are 4, 8, 16, 20